aimms/documentation/pro/pro-delegate-adv.rst

 Adjusting the Job Priority
 ++++++++++++++++++++++++++

 By default, your execution requests will be scheduled with a priority that is set by the administrators of your AIMMS PRO installation.
 This priority can be dependent on a specific application, on specific users, or combinations thereof.
 Through the *priorityAdjustment* argument, you can instruct the PRO framework to lower the priority of the request you want to initiate by the specified amount.
 Note, that you can only lower the priority of your requests in this way.
-Attempts to increase the priority of your request will cause the call to pro::DelegateToServer to fail.
+Attempts to increase the priority of your request will cause the call to :token:`pro::DelegateToServer` to fail.

 When to use
 ^^^^^^^^^^^